 September - 2022

 In the September release, we are picking up from where we left off last month: enhancing the experience of our partners/service providers with a few optimizations to the Ozone SaaS offering.
-Do peruse our August release notes for more information.
+Do peruse our for more information.

 In this release, the team has introduced a few features and fixes based on user feedback that gives more flexibility and control to Ozone partners and end customers as well.
 Details follow: